xapax/security/list_of_common_ports.md

 ## Port 25 - SMTP

+SMTP is a server to server service.
+The user receives or sends emails using IMAP or POP3.
+Those messages are then routed to the SMTP-server which communicates the email to another server.
+The SMTP-server has a database with all emails that can receive or send emails.
+We can use SMTP to query that database for possible emails.

+Here are the possible commands

+HELO -
+EHLO - Extended SMTP.
+STARTTLS - SMTP communicted over unencrypted protocol.
+By starting TLS-session we encrypt the traffic.
+RCPT - Address of the recipient.
+DATA - Starts the transfer of the message contents.
+RSET - Used to abort the current email transaction.
+MAIL - Specifies the email address of the sender.
+QUIT - Closes the connection.
+HELP - Asks for the help screen.
+AUTH - Used to authenticate the client to the server.
+VRFY - Asks the server to verify is the email user's mailbox exists.

 Port 25 can be used to enumerate users.

 You can connect to port 25 by using nc.
 Like this: